 It took me a few years after that to figure out the answer for myself and these options below are but a few.
 There are surely many more possibilities out there, but here are some ideas to what you can do with your artwork.
-Be warned all of these options take time to become proficient enough in that you can make a living, but having a focus is the best beginning.
+All of these options take time to become proficient enough to make a living, but having a focus is the best beginning.

 - Become a gallery artist (Fine art: Abstract, Landscape, Portrait and more)

 - Illustrate Young Adult Books (interior illustrations/cover illustrations)

 - Illustrate for magazines.
 Pick whichever genre that fits your artwork, look up magazines within the theme, submit your work.

 - Illustrate board games (Monster, Map and Character Design)

 - Illustrate Computer Games (Concept Art, Character Design)

 - Illustrate for Movies (Animation, Concept Art, Character Design)